 Sustainable Development is the standard template in the Company and this findsexpression in our commitment to continually enhance the benchmarks of economicenvironmental and social performance.
 The major endeavours towards corporatesustainability were as under:

 Your Company had 15 CDM projects registered with the United Nations FrameworkConvention on Climate Change (UNFCCC) under the Kyoto protocol since 2006.

 ONGC is also continuing the Verification/Renewal of existing CDM projects as well asfinding opportunities for Registration of new CDM projects.

 Greenhouse Gas (GHG) Accounting and Mitigation:

-Global Methane Initiative:
+Global Methane Initiative (GMI):

-Solar and wind energy initiatives:
+Solar and Wind energy initiatives:

 Replacement of conventional lights with LED lighting:

 In line with the government of India's call for promoting efficient energy use (UjalaScheme) ONGC entered in to an MoU with Energy Efficiency Services Limited (EESL forreplacement of all conventional lights in ONGC in a phased manner.
 However incandescentlamps tube lights and CFLs were immediately replaced.
 During FY'22 ONGC installed 41000LED lights making a total of around 351000 LED lights installed so far by ONGC.
 Thishas enabled ONGC to save around 75.9 million electricity units annually realizingannual savings of `531 million.